 Your decarbonisation journey starts here

-The climate impact of the hotel sector
+The climate impact of the covered cropping sector

 But remember, reducing emissions makes not only good environmental sense, but good business sense too.

 Switching away from fossil fuels can have many benefits for business, beyond reducing greenhouse gas emissions.

 - Cost savings – reduce operating costs through energy efficiency and fuel switching.

 - Social license – improve your reputation with socially responsible consumers and investors.

 - Brand value – tap into new markets, spark innovation and create business opportunities.